GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ## Execute Tests

-To execute the Locust tests, navigate to the IP address of your forwarding-rule and port `8089` and enter the number of clients to spawn and the client hatch rate.
+To execute the Locust tests, navigate to the IP address of your forwarding-rule (see above) and port `8089` and enter the number of clients to spawn and the client hatch rate.

 ## License